harisiva1/RADAR-TARGET-GENERATION-AND-DETECTION--SFND/README.md

 Radar Target Generation and Detection
 Project for Udacity's Sensor Fusion Engineer Nanodegree Program

-If you want to find more details, please check my blog: Radar target generation and detection-Hardware, Radar target generation and detection-Software

 Project Goal
 Configure the FMCW waveform based on the system requirements.